simon-frankau/bowman/README.md

 developed teletext systems and display systems used in betting shops.
 I believe their custom hardware was 68k-based.
 At the end of my job, I rather cheekily asked if they had any old, unused hardware going spare, and thus managed to score this (then obsolete) board.

+According to the silkscreen, it's a 400.801, Issue 3.

 I had some fun working with 68K assembly, and cross-assembling for it, with the aim of producing a very basic LISP (a language I was rather interested in, at the time).